Countryside Bird Population Indicators

 • Population Size: These indicators do not take account of population size, so a 50% decrease in one species would effectively be cancelled out by a 50% increase in another, regardless of whether one of those species is much more numerous than the other.
 In this way common species (e.g. Robins, Blackbirds) do not dominate the trends over species that exist at lower densities (e.g. birds of prey).

 • Rare Species or species that have declined: It should be borne in mind that these indicators are based on data from common and widespread breeding bird species only.
-Certain species groupings, for example, breeding wading birds and some birds of prey are not included due to lack of data (do not meet the 30+ square average threshold for inclusion in analyses), nor can the indicators reflect the trends of rare/scare species or species that have declined in number to such an extent that they are no longer common and widespread in the countryside.
-Farmland bird species which were formerly widespread but now rare include Grey Partridge, Barn Owl, Lapwing, Curlew, Corncrake, Twite and Whinchat for which large-scale declines took place during the 1970s and 1980s.
+Certain species groupings, for example, breeding wading birds and some birds of prey are not included due to lack of data (do not meet the 30+ square average threshold for inclusion in analyses).
+So the indicators do not reflect the trends of rare/scare species or species that have declined in number to such an extent that they are no longer common and widespread in the countryside.
+Farmland bird species which were once widespread but are now rare include Grey Partridge, Barn Owl, Lapwing, Curlew, Corncrake, Twite and Whinchat.
+Large-scale declines of these species took place during the 1970s and 1980s.
 The 40-year change in breeding distribution published in the 2007-2011 Bird Atlas are as follows: Grey Partridge (-95%), Barn Owl (-47%), Lapwing (-53%), Curlew (-78%), Corncrake (-91%), Twite (-80%) and Whinchat (-76%)[1].
 The Corn Bunting is included in similar indicators elsewhere (UK, Europe) but went extinct in Ireland in the early 1990’s.

 [1] Balmer, D.E., Gillings, S., Caffrey, B.J., Swann, R.L., Downie, I.S. & Fuller, R.J.
 (2013) Bird Atlas 2007-11: the breeding and wintering birds of Britain and Ireland.
 BTO Books, Thetford.